MarcGeh/esp32-cpp-protobuf/README.md

 8. Run `idf.py -p PORT flash monitor`.
 [See here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/#step-9-flash-onto-the-device) for tips on how to find out the proper `PORT`.

-Currently the whole project will not compile with ESP-IDF 4.2.1 because an error which occurs during the generation of the binary:
+Currently the whole project will not compile with ESP-IDF 4.2.1 because of an error which occurs during the generation of the binary:

 ```
 A fatal error occurred: Contents of segment at SHA256 digest offset 0xb0 are not all zero.
 Refusing to overwrite.